internetarchive/dweb-mirror/README-raspberrypi.md

 # This warned that you might need `sudo apt-get install gcc g++ make` which I haven't done
-sudo apt-cache policy nodejs # Should show v10 (on Rachel, only showed v9) sudo apt-get install -y nodejs
+sudo apt-cache policy nodejs # Should show v10 (on Rachel, only showed v9) sudo apt-get install -y nodejs node -v # Confirm it upgraded to 10.x
 ```
 ### NPM
 ```